kaldor/TestRail-Plus/README.md

 # TestRail+
-A Chrome / Firefox Extension for Supercharging the TestRail Workflow.
-Developed During My Placement at [Pugpig](https://www.pugpig.com/) and used internally.
+Chrome / Firefox Extension for supercharging the TestRail workflow.

 # Features
 1. Allow navigating to a similiar case in the other suites.